Published on 04/12/15 in Reviews

 A crossroads that was to become a catalyst and a redeeming factor for the author, mostly whenever she chanced on ways other than the road maps suggest.
 That was the way for her to reach her own Dante at no toil, following his uphill path, now that catharsis has happened.
 The contemplation of the unfamiliar was hesitant and yet that was how her soul reached the familiar.

-The numerous references to Art and the reports of talks she had with severalpeople she has met throughout her life, not just dwelling in Tuscany, have admittedly made me richer and definitely strengthened my resolve to revisit the region harboring the sources of elixir.
+The numerous references to Art and the reports of talks she had with several people she has met throughout her life, not just dwelling in Tuscany, have admittedly made me richer and definitely strengthened my resolve to revisit the region harbouring the sources of elixir.

 For this is what Tuscany is all about.